utkarshnsr/MentalHealth/README.md

 Our mental health application was forked from another repository which contained the implementation of the CameraX video capture use case.
-The created of the repository (farazxsiddiqui) has mentioned that their code can be used for referenced to implement various CameraX use cases.
+The creator of that repository (farazxsiddiqui) has mentioned that their code can be used for reference to implement various CameraX use cases.